DixinLuo/dixinluo.github.io/_people/haoran.md

 description: Master Student
 img: assets/img/people/chr.jpg
 importance: 3
-category: Graduate #Graduate, Undergraduate
+category: Graduate
 related_publications: false
 ---

-I am a third-year M.S. student the at School of Computer Science, Beijing Institute of Technology.
-I received my Bachelor's degree in Computer Science and Technology at Beijing Institute of Technology.
-My reserach interest includes point process, optimal transport and causal inference.
+I am currently a third-year M.S. student at the School of Computer Science at Beijing Institute of Technology, where I also completed my Bachelor's degree in Computer Science and Technology.
+My research interests are focused on point processes, optimal transport, and causal inference, areas in which I am confidently expanding my expertise and making meaningful contributions.